Cadienvan/soft-delete-migrator/README.md

   - `chunkSize`(_optional_): The number of rows to migrate at a time.
     Defaults to `100`.
   - `filePaths`(_optional_): An array containing two file paths.
-    The first file path is the path used to save the queries necessary for the `DELETE` queries to launch on the master instance.
+    The first file path is the path used to save the queries necessary for the `master` instance.
-    The second file path is the path used to save the queries necessary for the `INSERT` queries to launch on the slave instance.
+    The second file path is the path used to save the queries necessary for the `slave` instance.
-  - `safeExecution`(_optional_): If set to `true`, the library will not execute the `DELETE` and `INSERT` queries but just write them to the `filePaths`, if given.
+  - `safeExecution`(_optional_): If set to `true`, the library will not execute the queries but will just write them to the `filePaths`, if given.
   - `slaveSchema`(_optional_): The schema containing the slave table.
     Defaults to `undefined`.
+If not set, the library will use the `schema` value.
   - `slaveTableName`(_optional_): The name of the slave table.
     Defaults to `undefined`.
 If not set, the library will use the `tableName` value with the `_` prefix and the given/default `schema`.
   - `closeConnectionOnFinish`(_optional_): If set to `true`, the library will close the connection to the involved database(s) after the migration is completed.
+  - `autoRecoveryOnMappingError`(_optional_): Usually, the library does a base64 encoding of the JSON stringification of all non-primary fields (All of them or just the passed `columns`).
+In case of error with any of those two processes, the library will throw an error.
+If set to `true`, in case of encoding error, the library will try to recover the data by mapping the fields only using the JSON stringification.
+In case of error in this phase, the library will save an empty string.
+    Defaults to `false`.
   - `onInsertedChunk`(_optional_): A callback function to be called after each chunk of rows is inserted on the slave table.
   - `onDeletedChunk`(_optional_): A callback function to be called after each chunk of rows is deleted from the master table.
   - `onInsertedChunkError`(_optional_): A callback function to be called after each chunk of rows fails to be inserted on the slave table.